RomainC75/RomainC75/README.md

 ## Who am I ?

-- developping since january 2021 ⌨️ 🖥️,
+- developper since january 2021 ⌨️ 🖥️,
-- an alumni from the Ironhack 🎓 (fullStack dev in july 2022) ,
+- graduated from the Ironhack 🎓 in fullStack webDev (july 2022) ,
-- a passionnate musician 🎺🎹🎷🎸🎚️ who learned how to level up as a self-taught,
+- a passionnate musician 🎺🎹🎷🎸🎚️.

 ## Some of my projects ?